ThirdAILabs/ner-backend/README.md

 go run cmd/licensing/main.go keys --output "test_key"
 ```

 This command will generate `<output>_private_key.pem` and `<output>_public_key.pem` containing private/public keys that can be used for local licensing.
 Currently we use the keys saved in `/share/keys/ner_licensing` on blade.
 This command should not be run unless you are testing or want to change the keys.
+Note if keys are being changed, then the public key in `file_license.go` needs to updated as well.

 ### Creating a license